 We’re well into our 3rd year living full time, high the Eastern Rhodope Mountains, Bulgaria and still loving it!

-The guesthouse is going very well with lots of happy customers and notably, lots have commented on how likable our dog Jakal is.
+Our dog Jakal, has been deemed very likeable by all our visitors.
 He accompanies everyone on their walks and is no bother, disappearing up steep slopes, gone for ages following boar and deer scents, then reappearing to scout ahead.
 He is a definite gentleman and one chap admitted he was the first dog he’d been able to get close to for years.
 He does have a bad habit though, of picking up tortoises and leaving them upside down – they can’t right themselves.
 Luckily most are found and assisted though a badly damaged one (we think more due to a fall) was brought back by a guest and I continued nursing him until I felt he was in stable enough condition to go back to the wild and feed himself up for hibernation.

 My mother hen went broody in Spring, refusing to budge from her nest box even after I’d taken the eggs from under her.
 After rearing the 13 chicks she arrived with last year, I didn’t want anymore yet so I gave her a few cold baths.
 She got the message and returned to the harem but later in the year went broody again.
 I tried cold baths but she was adamant she was going to be a mum so I relented and put the other hens’ eggs under her.
 Only 4 though as with all the guests visiting, eggs were precious!
 As I expected, only 1 hatched and unfortunately it was a male.
 Though I have decided to keep him as back up, just in case something happens to my cockerel as my neighbour lost his to a fox.
 I also need more hens now as 1 of the youngsters from last year became egg bound and didn’t pull through.
 So as soon as Mother hen gets broody, I’ll give her a lot of eggs to sit on!